 The city of Covina, California, CA

-About Covina, CA
+About Covina, California

 The city of Covina seated with most of the SGV as part of a Rancho.
 Covina was purchased from the Puente Rancho by John Edward Hollenbeck in 1842.